 Chronic pain relief

 According to clinical trials conducted at McGill University in Montreal, several patients showed a decrease in chronic pain when using medical marijuana as a treatment.
 In 2016, 66 percent of drug overdose deaths involved a prescription or illicit opioid, so one reason some experts are in favor of medical marijuana is that it could help cut down on prescription drug overdoses in the U.S.

 The Drug Enforcement Association recently granted a license for the first controlled research study of medical marijuana treatment for individuals dealing with Post Traumatic Stress Disorder (PTSD).
-Since this study is the first of its kind, results are still pending, but many U.S. veterans have said that medical marijuana has helped to ease symptoms and allowed them to discontinue using prescription drugs.
+Since this study is the first of its kind, results are still pending, but many U.S. veterans have said that medical marijuana has helped ease symptoms and allowed them to discontinue using prescription drugs.